-Control activities are defined in accordance with regulations, policies, guidelines and procedures that ensure that the risk management strategies adopted are executed correctly.
-In line with the framework standards and pursuant to the observations made in b) above, the control activities include the following three sub-elements:
+Information is needed at all corporate levels in order to identify, assess and carry out the decisions made relative to the treatment of risk, as well as deploy the control ac-Control activities are defined in accordance with regulativities defined in order to reach the goals defined.
+The tions, policies, guidelines and procedures that ensure that correct functioning of the Internal Control and Risk Manthe risk management strategies adopted are executed agement System is based on an active sharing of the ducorrectly.
+In line with the framework standards and purties between the company divisions involved.
+An efficient suant to the observations made in b) above, the control Internal Control System strives to: activities include the following three sub-elements:

-i) Definition and development of control activities
+(i) Definition and development of control activities

-The control activities defined by IGD are based on the definition and deployment of a series of controls designed to mitigate risks of various types, including organizational, procedural, operational or relating to third party interests.
-The selection of the control activities is rooted in the risk identification and mapping carried out in accordance with the ERM model, the Decree 231/01 Model for Organization, Management and Control and the administrative-accounting control system pursuant to Law 262/05.
-As part of these assessment activities, the Company assesses the adequacy of the existing controls with respect to the level of risk identified and determines the steps that need to be taken to strengthen controls, in line with the control objectives defined and shared with Top Management.
-Implementation is periodically monitored by the system personnel based on his/her duties and responsibilities, including by way of specific monitoring of the main risks identified by interviewing management, gathering documentation and data analysis.
+The control activities defined by IGD are based on the defib) share the assessment methods used by the different nition and deployment of a series of controls designed to control functions: mitigate risks of various types, including organizational, procedural, operational or relating to third party interests. c) improve the communication between the control func-The selection of the control activities is rooted in the risk tions and corporate bodies; identification and mapping carried out in accordance with the ERM model, the Decree 231/01 Model for Organizad) reduce the risk of "partial" or "misaligned" information; tion, Management and Control and the administrative-accounting control system pursuant to Law 262/05.
+As part e) capitalize on the information and assessments made by of these assessment activities, the Company assesses the the different control functions. adequacy of the existing controls with respect to the level of risk identified and determines the steps that need In line with the framework standards and pursuant to the to be taken to strengthen controls, in line with the conobservations made in c) above, the information and comtrol objectives defined and shared with Top Management. munication activities are defined based on the following Implementation is periodically monitored by the system three sub-elements: personnel based on his/her duties and responsibilities, including by way of specific monitoring of the main risks (i) Use of relevant information identified by interviewing management, gathering documentation and data analysis.
+In order to provide the control activities with concrete technology support, the Company gathers and assesses relevant in-(ii) Selection and development of general controls for formation.
+While the system is being monitored, information is gathered through interviews of management and based on self-assessment initiatives.
+The Company has Based on the Company's organizational model, a few supalso defined a set of Key Risk Indicators that are updated port services are outsourced relating, for example, to the periodically in order to understand elements that could management of IT and infrastructures.
+In 2021 IGD called prove useful to understanding potential risks.
+Similarly,

-ii) Selection and development of general controls for technology iii) Implementation of controls through policies and procedures
+(iii) Implementation of controls through policies and procedures